-He continued (4439):
+He continued at (4439):

-The most important area where we have made our Constitution a positive instrument of inter-ethnic co-operation and national unity is in our acceptance of the concept of a multi-party Cabinet, providing for the representation and participation of the different communities in Fiji, both in Cabinet and in Parliament. ...
+The most important area where we have made our Constitution a positive instrument of inter-ethnic co-operation and national unity is in our acceptance of the concept of a multi-party Cabinet, providing for the representation and participation of the different communities in Fiji, both in Cabinet and in Parliament ...
 We have to move away from the ethnic divide that for the past five years has been a divisive and unhappy feature of this Chamber.
 We cannot make any real progress in promoting national unity in Fiji unless and until we have representatives of all communities sitting together in Cabinet and sitting alongside each other on both sides of this Chamber.

-On 2 July 1997 Major General Rabuka moved in Committee that subclauses 3, 4, 5 and 6 of clause 98 of the Bill be deleted and that ss (3) to (9) which became subsections of s 99 be substituted.
+On 2 July 1997 Major General Rabuka moved in Committee that subcll 3-6 of cl 98 of the Bill be deleted and that subss (3)-(9) which became subsections of s 99 be substituted.
 This amendment was carried without debate.

 Clause 98 of the Bill differed significantly from the provisions contemplated by the Reeves report.
-When it was amended in Parliament no attempt was made to amend what became section 6 to make paragraph (g) reflect s 99.
-However as counsel for the plaintiff submitted paragraph (g) is directed to the formation of a government, the process dealt with in s 98 and not with the appointment of a Cabinet, which is dealt with in s 99.
+When it was amended in Parliament no attempt was made to amend what became s 6 to make para (g) reflect s 99.
+However as counsel for the Plaintiff submitted para (g) is directed to the formation of a government, the process dealt with in s 98 and not with the appointment of a Cabinet, which is dealt with in s 99.

-The principles referred to in s 6 cannot be enforced by the courts because section 7(1) provides that they are non-justiciable.
+25 The principles referred to in s 6 cannot be enforced by the courts because s 7(1) provides that they are non-justiciable.
 However s 7(2) provides that they must be considered in interpreting the Constitution.
-In this case those principles are of no relevance because what became s 99 was extensively amended without s 6 being amended, because none of the principles in section 6 deal with the appointment of a Cabinet, and because as will become apparent in the next section of this judgment, in our view the meaning of s 99 is clear.
+In this case those principles are of no relevance because what became s 99 was extensively amended without s 6 being amended, because none of the principles in s 6 deal with the appointment of a Cabinet, and because as will become apparent in the next section of this judgment, in our view the meaning of s 99 is clear.
 The principles in s 6 may help to resolve the meaning of the Constitution where this is not clear.
 They cannot be used to alter the clear meaning of s 99.

-The Interpretation of Section 99
+The interpretation of s 99

-Section 99, in particular ss(3) to (9), is at the heart of this case.
+Section 99, in particular subss (3)-(9), is at the heart of this case.
 Subsection (3) imposes the basic duty: "The Prime Minister must establish a multi-party Cabinet...".

-Section 194 (12) gives added emphasis to the word "must":
+Section 194(12) gives added emphasis to the word "must":

-For the avoidance of doubt, use of the word must in this

-Constitution imports obligation to the same extent as if the

-word shall were used.
+For the avoidance of doubt, use of the word must in this Constitution imports obligation to the same extent as if the word shall were used.

 That duty of the Prime Minister is to be carried out "in the way set out in this section" - a reference to the later subsections, considered shortly.
-Subsection (3) concludes by empowering the Prime Minister to determine the number of Ministers who are to comprise the Cabinet.
+Subsection (3) concludes by empowering the Prime Minister to determine the number of ministers who are to comprise the Cabinet.